 Graduate students may submit a SAP appeal to be considered for additional credit hours beyond 200%.

-The recommendations of the FAAC to approve or deny appeals will be forwarded to the director of financial aid.
-The student will be notified via the students UCCS email of the result of the appeal.
-If the SAP appeal is not approved by the FAAC and the student wishes to appeal further after following the appropriate initial appeal procedures, a final appeal may be submitted to the Office of Financial Aid Director.
+If the SAP appeal is not approved by the FAAC the student will be emailed this decision along with a SAP final appeal form, which may be submitted to the Financial Aid Director.
 An appeal to the Director will be the final decision as there is no recourse for further appeals.